Undergraduate Student Life in the College

 - Morning VU Chapel worship gatherings Tuesday through Thursday

-- Bible studies, Pastoral Care meetings, Small Groups, Servant Leadership and special ministry events in partnership with VU departments or outside Christian outreach organizations.
+- Small Group & Bible studies, Pastoral Care meetings, Servant Leadership and special ministry events in partnership with VU departments or outside Christian outreach organizations.

 Chapel participation is first an opportunity for spiritual maturation and secondly a purpose driven requirement for all undergraduate students, as mandated by the University Board of Trustees with the intent of facilitating spiritual vitality and growth.
 Chapel attendance is recorded, and each student should monitor their attendance to ensure that they meet their requirement.
 The purpose of this type of chapel accountability is to continually emphasize the importance of spiritual development during each student’s time at Vanguard.
 To neglect the spiritual part of our development is to neglect a core part of our human experience.
 For that reason, Vanguard maintains chapel involvement as a requirement for the student experience—and we take seriously this aspect of each student’s experience and education.
 If a student does not meet their chapel attendance expectations, there will be disciplinary actions in the form of additional fines, as instituted by the University and possibly further academic and/or co-curricular restrictions.
 It is our hope that students will thoroughly review their options as communicated from the Spiritual Formation office via email correspondence.
 The opportunity to glorify Jesus and learn from His Word together in VU Chapel is an amazing communal experience to be celebrated at Vanguard University!